 Compare to other beaches, seafood in Baron is cheaper.
 Tips, come in the morning to have fresh seafood brought right after the fishing boats arrived.

 Baron Beach Events

 As with other beaches in general, Baron beach has an annual celebration held by the locals.
 The annual event is held in the first month of the Javanese new year.
-And part of the celebration is giving offerings and floating it to the sea.
+And part of the celebration is giving offerings and floating them to the sea.
 The ritual symbolizes the fishermen’s gratefulness to God.
-For the blessings that God has given for their livings.
+For the blessings that God has given for their lives.

 Until the amount of fish decreased day by day.
 Forcing villagers to sail to the sea.
 One day, a tragedy happened.
 When a villager sailed far-off to the high sea.
 His little wooden boat catches a shark’s attention.

-The shark came closer, closer and attacked the fisherman.
-Making the blue sea turns to red, leaving nothing but the man’s name behind.
+The shark came closer, closer, and attacked the fisherman.
+Making the blue sea turns red, leaving nothing but the man’s name behind.
 Afterward, the local government starts to fund villagers with better wooden boats to prevent danger happens.

 Although the beach has a quiet wave, it is not as humble as it seems.
 The “roaring” part of the beach starts from the underground river.
 On rainy days, the flow of the river gets wider due to tropical phenomena.

 The river gets higher, to 3 meters high.
 The water is no longer light blue, it is turning brown with dirty dust flowing together.
 It completely makes the beautiful scenery into a haunt.
 Hence, skip the beach before summer comes.

 Baron beach is open 24 hours a day as well as the fish market.
 Except for the small stall selling snacks or water.